-Lesson Title: Figurative Language - Theme: Writing Irony Lesson Number: L3-L076 Class: SSS 3 Time: 40 minutes Learning Outcomes By the end of the lesson, pupils will be able to: Demonstrate understanding of irony by using examples to express an idea.
-Write a text using appropriate vocabulary and irony.
-Preparation Write the 3 wr board (see en iting prompts on the d of lesson).
+Lesson Title: Figurative Language - Theme: Writing Irony Lesson Number: L3-L076 Class: SSS 3 Time: 40 minutes Learning Outcomes By the end of the lesson, pupils will be able to: 1.
+Demonstrate understanding of irony by using examples to express an idea.
+2. Write a text using appropriate Preparation iting prompts on the vocabulary and irony.